ZenMagick/ZenMagick/zenmagick/plugins/general/subscriptions/Readme.txt

 ============
 1) Unzip the plugin package into the zenmagick/plugins directory.
 2) Install plugin using the ZenMagick Plugin Manager.
-3) Configure the zm_cron plugin to execute the cron job ZMUpdateSubscriptionsCronJob once a day Example configuration:
+3) Configure the cron plugin to execute the cron job ZMUpdateSubscriptionsCronJob once a day Example configuration:
 #mi  h    d    m    dow      job                                  comment
 0    5    *    *    *        ZMUpdateSubscriptionsCronJob         # every sunday at 5 am